-This one-hour workshop walks our program parents and guardians through their child's weekly workshop experience.
+This one-hour workshop walks Exploration Program parents and guardians through their child's weekly workshop experience.
 Additionally, program parents and guardians will be prepared with tools to continue the learning experience outside of our program.

 Adopt-A-Book Literacy Program

-In partnership with the Tena Foundation, our Adopt-A-Book Literacy Program provides young people between the ages 3-17 with free new or gently used books to encourage creativity while promoting mental, emotional and psychological development.
-We distribute books year-around at public community events in the South Los Angeles area.
+In partnership with the Tena Foundation, our Adopt-A-Book Literacy Program provides young people between the ages 3-17 with free new or gently used books to encourage creativity while promoting mental, emotional, and psychological development.

 Gift of Play Project